Sagarmatha-8848/lotro-companion-doc/UserManual/Installation/Wine.md

 It is assumed you already have the Lotro Client application downloaded, installed and running under the WINE distribution included with the client installation package available from the [official download site](https://www.lotro.com/guides/lotro-download-en?locale=en).

-In order for Lotro Companion to import characters from the Lotro Client, both the client and Lotro Companion needed to be running in the same WINE environment.
+In order for Lotro Companion to import characters from the Lotro Client, both the client and Lotro Companion need to be running in the same WINE environment.
 Rather then change the WINE distribution included in the client installation package and risk breaking a working WINE environment, a new WINE environment will be installed.
 This guide is only designed for MacOS Mojave 10.14.

-The process to install and configure a new Wine environment is broken down into the following steps:
+The process to install and configure a new WINE environment is broken down into the following steps:
 1. Install Homebrew.
 2. Install Wine.
-3. Run the Lotro Client in the new Wine environment.
+3. Run the Lotro Client in the new WINE environment.
-4. Run Lotro Companion in the new Wine environment.
+4. Run Lotro Companion in the new WINE environment.

 ## Install Homebrew
 In order to install WINE, we use a helper tool called `Homebrew`.
 Open a `Terminal` window and enter the following command: